Deadpool2000/fz-credentials-extractor/README.md

 This tool is provided for educational and legitimate password recovery purposes only.
 The author is not responsible for any misuse of this software.
 Always respect privacy and security laws in your jurisdiction.

----

-⭐ If you find this project useful, please consider giving it a star on GitHub!